harriedegroot/HA.Unity/README.md

 **Dependencies**

-This library depends on JSON.Net, a modified version can be installed via the [Asset store](https://assetstore.unity.com/packages/tools/input-management/json-net-for-unity-11347).
+This library depends on JSON.Net, a modified version can be installed from the [Asset store](https://assetstore.unity.com/packages/tools/input-management/json-net-for-unity-11347).

 **Usage**